2016 Summer Internships

 Personnel: Labor and Employment Law

-The labor and employment law intern will help attorneys in the personnel office to prepare cases before the Equal Employment Opportunity Commission, the Merit Systems Protection Board, and the Federal Labor Relations Authority.
-The intern will perform legal research and analysis, develop case files, assist in discovery, and draft motions and disciplinary actions.
-Only law school students who have completed their first year and are rising to their second year will be considered.
+The intern will perform legal research and analysis related to employee and labor relations issues, and will assist in various stages of the disciplinary process.
+The intern may assist attorneys in the personnel office to prepare cases before the Equal Employment Opportunity Commission, the Merit Systems Protection Board, or the Federal Labor Relations Authority by developing case files, assisting in discovery, and drafting motions.
+Only law school students who have completed their first year and are entering their second year of law school will be considered.

 Publishing Office: Production Processes

-The intern will assist in the preparation of exhibition-related publications as well as materials for distribution and use at the Frankfurt Book Fair in October.
-Projects may include working on exhibition catalogues, digital brochures, wall texts, an annual sales catalogue, fact sheets on forthcoming publications, and "dummy" books or iPad presentations for catalogues in production.
+The intern will assist in the preparation of exhibition-related publications, as well as materials for distribution and use at the Frankfurt Book Fair in October.
+Projects may include working on exhibition catalogs, digital brochures, wall texts, an annual sales catalog, fact sheets on forthcoming publications, and "dummy" books or iPad presentations for catalogs in production.
 He or she will participate in the publication process, assisting editors, designers, and production staff as well as consulting with curators.
 Excellent communication and writing skills are required; experience with InDesign is desirable.
-Current graduate students in relevant disciplines and 2014 graduates with a relevant bachelor's degree are invited to apply.
+Current graduate students in relevant disciplines and 2016 graduates with a relevant bachelor's degree are invited to apply.

 Department of Academic Programs